HaxeFoundation/haxelib/README.md

 The server has to be compiled with Haxe 3.2.1+.
 It can be run in Apache using mod_neko / mod_tora.

 Currently using [Docker](https://www.docker.com/) is the simpliest way to build and run the server.
 It doesn't require setting up Apache or MySQL since everything is included in the container.
+We would recommand to use the [Docker Platform](https://www.docker.com/products/docker) instead of the Docker Toolbox.

 To start, run:

 ```
-docker-compose -f test/docker-compose.yml up
+docker-compose -f test/docker-compose.yml up -d
 ```

 The command above will copy the server source code and website resources into a container, compile it, and then start Apache to serve it.
-To view the website, visit `http://$(docker-machine ip):2000/` (Windows and Mac) or `http://localhost:2000/` (Linux).
+To view the website, visit `http://localhost:2000/` (or `http://$(docker-machine ip):2000/` if the Docker Toolbox is used).

 To stop the server, run:
 ```
 docker-compose -f test/docker-compose.yml down
 ```

-If we modify any of the server source code or website resources, we need to stop the server and then rebuild the image by running the command as follows:
+If we modify any of the server source code or website resources, we need to rebuild the image and replace the running container by issuing the commands as follows:
 ```
 docker-compose -f test/docker-compose.yml build
+docker-compose -f test/docker-compose.yml up -d
 ```

 To run haxelib client with this local server, prepend the arguments, `-R $SERVER_URL`, to each of the haxelib commands, e.g.:
 ```
-neko bin/haxelib.n -R http://$(docker-machine ip):2000/ search foo
+neko bin/haxelib.n -R http://localhost:2000/ search foo
 ```

 To run integration tests with the local development server: